axone-protocol/docs/docs/tutorials/webapp-1.md

 }
 ```

-Here `can_vote(X).` is the Prolog query to evaluate.
+In this example, `can_vote(X).` is the Prolog query to evaluate.

 #### Use the app to query a smart contract

-Update `components/index.ts` and then `App.tsx` (replace `okp41mnrjmkmv2hx448qq54snt24js43nesk9esn52jzl5fv4c33w6a6smke3n2` by the address of a `cognitarium` instance the connected account created, replace `okp41j7f3mcqynl6ux8seaagvn4t09gg9k9wstkqkffu2dnpr3crghhrqdz6cl8` by the address of a `law stone` instance the connected account created):
+Update `components/index.ts` and add the components in `App.tsx` (replace `okp41mnrjmkmv2hx448qq54snt24js43nesk9esn52jzl5fv4c33w6a6smke3n2` by the address of a `cognitarium` instance the connected account created, replace `okp41j7f3mcqynl6ux8seaagvn4t09gg9k9wstkqkffu2dnpr3crghhrqdz6cl8` by the address of a `law stone` instance the connected account created):

 ```tsx
 <QueryCognitarium contractAddress="okp41mnrjmkmv2hx448qq54snt24js43nesk9esn52jzl5fv4c33w6a6smke3n2" />